-Lovers of Grand Nationals don’t have to wait too long for the next one to roll around following Aintree’s annual spectacular, as this Ayr lays on its biggest race of the year, the Scottish Grand National.
+Lovers of Grand Nationals don’t normally have to wait too long for the next one to roll around following Aintree’s annual spectacular, as this Ayr lays on its biggest race of the year, the Scottish Grand National.
+In 2022 however the Scottish National actually took place the week before Aintree.

 The fences may be considerably different than those on Merseyside, but they still need to be jumped and much like the world’s most famous race, it is stamina which will likely prove the number one prerequisite for success here.